 Keeping the GPS location on your phone turned on can help you track it down more easily if it gets lost or stolen.

-Most phones offer a ‘find-my-phone’ security feature that allows you to trace your phone, call it and wipe information from it remotely using the GPS.
+Most phones offer a ‘find-my-phone’ security feature that allows you to trace your phone, call it and wipe information remotely using the GPS.

-You’ll need to turn on this feature in your phone’s settings to be able to use it.
+You must turn on this feature in your phone’s settings to use it.
 And it’s worth keeping it switched on, especially when traveling abroad.

-Most personal photos, contacts, and data are stored in the Cloud (apps like iCloud, Google Drive, or Dropbox), and you definitely don’t want someone accessing that.
+Most personal photos, contacts, and data are stored in the Cloud (apps like iCloud, Google Drive, or Dropbox); you definitely don’t want someone to access that.